Parallel Computing Course Review Notes

 2.1 Concurrency and Parallelism

-Serial: single-machine single-core, instructions execute in order.
+Serial: Single machine single core, instructions executed in order.

 2.2 Flynn’s Taxonomy